MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-CASMailbox.md

 - $false: External Outlook clients can use Outlook Anywhere, MAPI over HTTP, or EWS to access the mailbox.

+> [!NOTE]
-Note: If your organization uses the same Autodiscover URL values for internal and external clients, setting this parameter to $true won't block access for external clients.
+> If your organization uses the same Autodiscover URL values for internal and external clients, setting this parameter to $true won't block access for external clients.

 ```yaml
 Type: $true | $false